Recap of August FSMA Fridays

 Thus the FSMA journey and dialog continues.
 Great session, access full recording here.
 And while we’d love to start passing out “I Survived FSMA” t-shirts, more appropriately the phrase should be, “We’re Meeting FSMA Standards” as it truly is an endeavor that will be ongoing.

-And of course, if you’re look Interested in learning how SafetyChain’s management tools help organizations more effectively manage a risk-based approach to food safety – visit us online or contact us!
+And of course, if you’re look Interested in learning how SafetyChain’s management tools help organizations more effectively manage a risk-based approach to food safety – Check out our website!